mpv-player/mpv/DOCS/man/input.rst

         Append the file to the playlist.
     <append-play>
         Append the file, and if nothing is currently playing, start playback.
+        (Always starts with the added file, even if the playlist was not empty before running this command.)

     The third argument is a list of options and values which should be set while the file is playing.
 It is of the form ``opt1=value1,opt2=value2,..``.